-This article provides an overview of anti-inflammatory agents used for eye conditions.
+This article provides an overview of anti-inflammatory preparation agents used for eye conditions.
 Check individual drug monographs for a more comprehensive account of drug characteristics.
 At the end, you will find guidance regarding prescription of these agents in the primary care setting.
-See also separate Eye Drugs - Prescribing and Administering article.
+See also the separate Eye Drugs - Prescribing and Administering article.

-There are four broad categories of ophthalmic anti-inflammatory preparations:
+There are four broad categories of ophthalmic anti-inflammatory eye preparations:

 - Mast cell stabilisers.

 - Non-steroidal anti-inflammatory drugs (NSAIDs).

-In the primary care setting, topical agents are most commonly used, with the marked exception of suspected giant cell arteritis (temporal arteritis) where systemic steroids may need to be initiated promptly prior to urgent specialist review.
-In a specialist unit, anti-inflammatory agents (typically steroids) can be injected in the sub-Tenon's space and within the globe.
+In the primary care setting, topical anti-inflammatory eye agents are most commonly used, with the marked exception of suspected giant cell arteritis (temporal arteritis) where systemic steroids may need to be initiated promptly prior to urgent specialist review.
+In a specialist unit, anti-inflammatory agents (typically steroids) can be injected in the sub-Tenon's space and within the globe (eye drops).

 Common conditions warranting anti-inflammatory treatment include allergic conjunctivitis and hypersensitivity reactions.
 These drugs are also very commonly used in specialist units to treat a very wide range of conditions.
 These include uveitis, cystoid macular oedema, scleritis and episcleritis and certain cases of herpes simplex keratitis, during and after surgical procedures.